speekha/httpmocker/README.md

         .build()
 ```

-### Setting up HttpMocker with Ktor
+### Setting up HttpMocker with Ktor (JVM, Android, and iOS)

 Mocking HTTP calls relies on a HTTP client that will include two engines: one for actual network calls and one for mocked
 calls.
 The syntax to create this client is very similar to the one for the standard HTTP client, but uses a
 `mockableHttpClient` builder instead of the usual `httpClient`.
 You can keep all your usual configuration and just add
 the mock configuration inside a `mock` section.
 Here is an example that shows how the mock configuration is added to a
-regular Ktor client (with a CIO engine and JSON parsing with Kotlinx Serialization):
+regular Ktor client (with a CIO engine and JSON parsing with Kotlinx Serialization).
+This approach works identically
+on JVM, Android, and iOS platforms:
 ```kotlin
     val client = mockableHttpClient(CIO) {
         // This part defines the mock configuration to use